 - Address Refrigerants.
 The gases used as refrigerants today are potent greenhouse gases.
 We can reduce emissions by managing leaks that often happen within buildings, as well as properly disposing of refrigerants (a waste process that falls under industry, above).
 Ultimately, these fluorinated gases can be replaced with alternatives that are not greenhouse gases.

 Many building solutions reduce on-site emissions and enhance electricity efficiency, reducing emissions at the power plant.
 Taken together, these solutions can transition buildings from being a major problem to potentially net-positive, as the “greenest” buildings can produce more energy than they consume.
-These solutions can also help ease the “energy burden” many low-income households face, as energy bills often consume a significant and disproportionate percentage of income.
+These solutions can also help ease the “energy burden” many low-income households face, as energy bills often eat up a significant and disproportionate percentage of income.